 GIMP will create a guide at the place you drop it, highlighted in a nice blue color, although you can change the guide color if necessary for improved contrast such as when working on an image containing a similar color.

-To get extremely precise with your measurements, check out the info panel along the bottom of the main image window while dragging out your guides for the specific pixel offset.
+To get extremely precise with your measurements, check out the info panel at the bottom of the main image window while dragging out your guides for the specific pixel offset.

 To quickly show or hide guides, open the View menu and click Show Guides to toggle the setting on or off.
 You can use use the keyboard shortcut Ctrl + Shift + T (use Command + Shift + T if you’re using GIMP on a Mac) to save time while you’re working on your alignments.